mikamai/meteor-opal/README.md

 Meteor support for Opal, the Ruby to Javascript Compiler

+# DISCLAIMER

+**this is alpha quality code**, it's not tested and not ready for production.

 ## What's Opal?

 [Opal](http://opalrb.org) is a ruby to javascript compiler, an implementation of the ruby corelib and stdlib, and associated gems.